 retarders and other components.

-BUILT-UP ROOF MEMBRANE (BURM) -A built-up roof consisting of plies or layers of roofing felt bonded together on site With
+BUILT-UP ROOF MEMBRANE (BERM) -A built-up roof consisting of plies or layers of roofing felt bonded together on site With

 bitumen; either tar or asphalt.

 BUNDLE -A package of roofing shingles, IE: a bundle of shakes, a bundle of composition shingles.
 Used as a unit of measure.
 3